dokempf/credit-all/README.md

 ## Who are we?

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
+In alphabetical order:
+* Dominic Kempf (Initial ideas of the project, Writing a contributors guide)* Emma Karoune (Writing a code of conduct)
 <!-- ALL-CONTRIBUTORS-LIST:END -->

 ## What does this project need?